JOIN NOW

 The Australian Association for the Education of the Gifted and Talented (AAEGT) is a national organisation committed to furthering the education and wellbeing of gifted students.

-Through evidence-based leadership, advocacy, collaboration, education and communication, the AAEGT strives for the vision that all gifted students across the nation be recognised and have their intellectual and affective needs met through appropriate educational provision.
+Through evidence-based leadership, advocacy, collaboration, education and communication, the AAEGT strives for the vision that all gifted students across the nation be supported to thrive through appropriate educational and social/emotional provisions.

 More about us